Pradhiksha27/MSR2020/docs/_sources/dataset.rst.txt

 Dataset
 =======
-This dataset is provided as part of the MSR 2020 challenge.
+The dataset is provided as part of the MSR 2020 challenge.
+The full version spans more than 5 billion unique source code files and 1 billion unique commits, coming from more than 80 million software projects.
+Contents come from GitHub and GitLab, FOSS distributions like Debian, and language-specific package managers like PyPI.
+The data is stored in a uniform representation: A Merkle DAG linking source code files in directories, evolution of commits and snapshots of the VCS.

 Complete Dataset
 ----------------